Anyone working from home will need a computer of some kind, either because you choose to work remotely, or you have to.

 So how can you avoid this happening?

-Never, fear because by the time you’ve finished reading this guide you’ll know exactly what laptop or desktop computer you need for your home office.
+Never fear because, by the time you’ve finished reading this guide, you’ll know exactly what laptop or desktop computer you need for your home office.

 Is it better to have a desktop or laptop?

-All you need is to answer one simple question: Do you need to work from multiple locations, or just from your home office?
+Do you need to work from multiple locations, or just from your home office?

 But that never happens.